How to Ask for Time Off for a Funeral (10 Templates)

 A few key details to include in the letter are:

-• When you plan on returning to work
+• When you plan to return to work.

 5. Review the Request and Send It Off

 Once you finish writing your first draft, I recommend asking a trusted individual to review it.
-Since your emotions may be all over the place, the first draft may contain errors you wouldn’t notice otherwise.
+Since your emotions may be all over the place, the first draft may contain errors you normally would catch yourself.

 It’s important to include all the relevant information your employee will want to know in a logical and cohesive manner.
-Furthermore, you want to ensure your tone is professional enough for this kind of request.
+Furthermore, you want to ensure your tone is professional.

 After the trusted individual reviews the request and makes the appropriate revisions, you can send it off.
 If you have trouble writing your bereavement leave request, take a look at the templates below.